 Think about it this way:

-If I wrote an article called: 10 Reasons Why Usain Bolt Can Run Faster Than You
+If I wrote an article called: 10 Things Usain Bolt Does To Run Faster

 3. Linking out can increase the time someone spends on your website

 4 out of the top 5 articles on this website link out to over a dozen other websites.
 These articles also had noticeably longer visitor times.

 Don’t be scared to link out and show some love.
 If you recommend something or someone and your reader likes where you sent them, then they will end up trusting you more.